 It's really easy to customize this cardigan because the construction is super simple to begin with.
 You'll work the fronts and back in one large seamless piece and then add the sleeves by picking up stitches around the armholes, again eliminating the need for seaming.

 To make your long crochet cardigan extra long, similar to a crochet duster, simply work extra rows in the body section.
 To make it shorter just eliminate some of the rows in the body before you divide for the armholes.
-And you can leave the fringe off for a less free-spirited look that you can wear to work.
-(Unless, of course, your office is a field of daisies.
-Then by all means, fringe away!)

 As my mom and I expected, Lion Brand's ZZ Twist proved to be the perfect yarn to use to achieve the flowey, slinky and lightweight effect we were going for with this crocheted long cardigan.
 (We also used it in the Free Range Kimono pattern last summer!)